santhanuv/sanarch/README.md

   * `prog`: The program that is used to run the script. eg: bash, python
   * `path`: Path to the script.
   * `args`: Arguments that should be given to the script.

+## Logging

+Logging information can be found in the /tmp/sanarch/arch-install.log.
+This can be used to debug the errors during the installation.